 AnimeJapan, the biggest anime convention in Japan, is held every year in the last week of March.

-Also, cherry blossom season is between the end of March or the first two weeks of April.
+Also, cherry blossom season is between the end of March and the first two weeks of April.
 It is a great chance to see those gorgeous trees in person!

 Option 2: Between the last week of July and the first week of August